A Little More About Us...

 A photo of different supplies at Monterey Clay Studio.

-Our studio is a fully equipped teaching studio with eight student wheels, large work tables, ware racks, a slab roller, a glazing room, two electric kilns, and assorted tools for working with clay on and off the wheel.
+Monterey Clay Studio is a fully equipped teaching studio for adults with eight student wheels, large work tables, ware racks, a slab roller, a glazing room, two electric kilns, and assorted tools for working with clay on and off the wheel.
+We bisque fire to Cone 04 and glaze fire to Cone 5.

 Grab Your Spot Today!